TeamSolenopsis/Cordyceps/cordyceps/docs/terminology.rst

 Definitions
 ^^^^^^^^^^^
     * Path - Array of poses
-    * Point -
+    * Point - X and Y coordinates
-    * Pose - Full definition of a frame in space.
-Depending on the context, it can be 2D {x, y, θ} or 3D {coordinates, quaternions}
+    * Pose - Point and orientation
-    * Route -
+    * Route - Array of points

 TODO: add more definitions and abbreviations.
 And check if they are correct.